Important Dates: Post Date: 29-Oct-2021 Deadline Date: 05-Nov-2021

 - Ability to work independently and meet strict deadlines

-- Ability to think creatively about child disability data collection, analysis, dissemination, and implications for policy, and to develop unique project topics
+- Ability to think creatively about child disability data collection, analysis, dissemination, and implications for policy, and to develop unique article topics

 - Willingness to learn and accept advice.